 Will your toddlers like the shows offered?
-That depends on the attention span of your toddler, but it’s worth the try.
+That depends on the attention span of your toddler, but it’s worth a try.
 Festival of the Lion King is our family’s favorite.
-The music, costuming, and huge floats of favorite characters from The Lion King.
-They’ll love the jumping Tumble Monkeys and be amazed by the fire dancer.
+It has the music, costuming, and huge floats of favorite characters from The Lion King.
+My girls love the jumping Tumble Monkeys and are amazed by the fire dancer.

 Finding Nemo – The Musical is also a fantastic show!
 However, it’s longer and did not always hold the attention of my little ones.
 With the release of Finding Dory, this may be of higher interest to toddlers now.
 I say give it a try, and if you notice your child getting antsy, there’s always an exit available.

-If you have a tall toddler, they may be able to ride Star Tours.
-And if you have Star Wars fans, then they’ll love Star Wars Launch Bay.
+Tall toddlers may be able to ride Star Tours.
+And if you have Star Wars fans, head to Star Wars Launch Bay.
 Chewbacca is quite the hit with the 4 and under crowd.
 Kylo Ren?
 Not so much.
 My daughter brought her Chewbacca plush, and Chewie gave her the biggest hug.
 Kylo Ren sent my toddler hiding behind her daddy.

 There are also shows like Beauty and the Beast Live on Stage and Voyage of the Little Mermaid.
 If you have little fans of Ariel, Belle, or Gaston, check them out.
 There is one scary scene in Beauty and the Beast, but it’s not too bad.
 My girls had mixed reactions.
 For some, it didn’t bother them at all as they were so engrossed with the action and music.
 A couple of my daughters plugged their ears or buried their heads in my lap.

 I’m torn over which park is better for toddlers – Epcot or Hollywood Studios.
-With all the construction at DHS, I may have to give it to Epcot, especialy with the addition of Frozen Ever After.
+With all the construction at Hollywood Studios, I may have to give it to Epcot, especially with the addition of Frozen Ever After.
 As far as rides go, you can add Gran Fiesta Tour Starring the Three Caballeros in the Mexico Pavilion, Living with the Land (I love it, but it’s a tad boring for some), Spaceship Earth and The Seas With Nemo & Friends.

 There is plenty to explore and see in Epcot, and the opportunity to meet different Disney characters, including several Disney princesses in their countries.
 Many are not inside, however, so the waits can get hot.
 The Character Spot is air-conditioned and your child can meet Mickey Mouse, Minnie Mouse, and Goofy.
 Across the way right now is Baymax and Joy and Sadness from Inside Out.
 You can also meet Anna and Elsa from Frozen in their new home in the Norway Pavilion.